pynvme/pynvme/doc/features.rst

    nvme1 = d.Controller(b'03:00.0')
    nvme2 = d.Controller(b'10.24.48.17')
    nvme3 = d.Controller(b'127.0.0.1:4420')
-   for n in (nvme0, nvme1, nvm2, nvm3):
+   for n in (nvme0, nvme1, nvme2, nvme3):
        logging.info("model number: %s" % n.id_data(63, 24, str))

 Qpair
 -----

 In pynvme, we combine a Submission Queue and a Completion Queue as a Qpair.
 The Admin `Qpair` is created within the `Controller` object implicitly.
 However, we need to create IO `Qpair` explicitly for IO commands.
-We can specify the queue depth in the scripts.
+We can specify the queue depth for IO Qpairs.

 .. code-block:: python

    qpair = d.Qpair(nvme0, 10)

-Similar to Admin commands, we use Qpair.waitdone() to wait IO commands completed.
+Similar to Admin Commands, we use `Qpair.waitdone()` to wait IO commands complete.

 Interrupts
 ^^^^^^^^^^

 Pynvme creates the IO Completion Queues with interrupt enabled.
-However, pynvme does not check the interrupt signals.
-We can check interrupt signals through a set of API Qpair.msix_*().
+However, pynvme does not check the interrupt signals on IO Qpairs.
+We can check interrupt signals through a set of API `Qpair.msix_*()` in the scripts.
 Here is an example.

 .. code-block:: python